HamishIsABoss/kraken/README.md

 Kraken is a wrapper of the official [Vainglory API](https://developer.vainglorygame.com/).

-This version of Kraken implements the core endpoints of the API, such as matches, players and samples.
+This version of Kraken implements the core endpoints of the API, such as matches, players and samples and returns the data in a standard Clojure map.

 *Please note: this is my first non-exercise program in Clojure - chances are it is pretty bad...*